moq-wg/moq-transport/draft-ietf-moq-transport.md

 then send RESET_STREAM_AT with a reliable_size equal to the length of the stream header.
 This explicitly tells the receiver there is an unsent Subgroup.

-Since SUBSCRIBEs always end on a group boundary [TODO: Update SUBSCRIBE to express this], an ending subscription can always cleanly close all its subgroups.
+Since SUBSCRIBEs always end on a group boundary, an ending subscription can always cleanly close all its subgroups.
 A sender that terminates a stream early for any other reason (e.g., to handoff to a different sender) MUST use RESET_STREAM or RESET_STREAM_AT.
 Senders SHOULD terminate a stream on Group boundaries to avoid doing so.

-An Original Publisher MAY create EndOfSubgroup objects to provide further indication that streams are OK to close.

-[TODO: Do we still need EndOfSubgroup objects?]

 An MoQT implementation that processes a stream FIN is assured it has received all objects in a subgroup from the start of the subscription.
 If a relay, it can forward stream FINs to its own subscribers once those objects have been sent.
 A relay MAY treat receipt of EndOfGroup, EndOfSubgroup, GroupDoesNotExist, or EndOfTrack objects as a signal to close corresponding streams even if the FIN has not arrived, as further objects on the stream would be a protocol violation.

 Similarly, an EndOfGroup message indicates the total maximum Object ID in the Group, so if all Objects in the Group have been received, a FIN can be sent on